 Kate and Marty were self-aware enough to bring in help where they needed it.

-Karen Holterhoff came in to take on the operational side.
-She approached business as an intricate, interlocking puzzle that needed constant solving.
-She looked at the unknown as something to get intimate with.
-Building the new factory fell to her.
+We built a team that approached business as an intricate, interlocking puzzle that needed constant solving.
+We looked at the unknown as something to get intimate with.
+Building the new factory was a full team effort.

 An additional 200,000-square-foot production and shipping plant doubled the company’s capacity and workforce, which grew from 200 employees in 2007 to more than 500 just three years later and 1,200 at the time of the sale.